 There are two topics that are foremost in the minds of students relating to fraternities and sororities: recruitment and intake.
 Recruitment is the term used to describe the procedure implemented to invite new members into the fraternities and sororities at Belmont that belong to the Interfraternity and Panhellenic Association.

 - Interfraternity Council (men only): Alpha Tau Omega, Phi Kappa Tau

 - Panhellenic Association (women only): Alpha Gamma Delta, Alpha Sigma Tau, Kappa Alpha Theta, Phi Mu

 Intake is the term used to describe the procedure implemented to invite new members into the fraternities and sororities at Belmont that belong to the National Pan-Hellenic Council (NPHC).
 NPHC is the governing body for fraternities and sororities that are historically African-American organizations; however, membershipto these groups is non-exclusive to any race.
 Currently, Belmont University is home to only one NPHC organization.

 - National Pan-Hellenic Council: Alpha Phi Alpha Fraternity, Inc., Delta Sigma Theta Sorority Inc. (women only)

 If your student wishes to register for formal recruitment (the time period in the fall where our Interfraternity Council and Panhellenic Association groups are open for membership) they may register here.

-If your student is interested in Alpha Phi Alpha Fraternity, Inc., Delta Sigma Theta Sorority, Inc., or Phi Beta Sigma Fraternity, Inc., they should contact the Coordinator of Student Activities.
+If your student is interested in Alpha Phi Alpha Fraternity, Inc., Delta Sigma Theta Sorority, Inc., or Phi Beta Sigma Fraternity, Inc., they should contact the Assistant Director of Student Engagement & Leadership Development.

 Does My Student Need Letters of Recommendation?